Sell Me a God: Release and reception

-The album reached #10 on the UK Indie Chart.
+The album reached No. 10 on the UK Indie Chart.
 The album failed to gain much popularity outside of the UK.
+David Toop, writing for The Times described it as an "impressive" debut.
+The Orlando Sentinel praised "the altered-state guitars and the biting irony lurking in the lyrics."

 Doug Brod, writing for Trouser Press, described the album as a "most impressive debut", writing that the diverse influences on the album "created an instantly familiar record that ultimately sounds like no one else".
 According to Ira Robbins, also from Trouser Press, it was "grossly underappreciated".
-David Toop, writing for The Times described it as an "impressive" debut.

-Sell Me a God was released on CD, MC and vinyl, with the CD and MC release adding three bonus tracks, including a cover of "Summer in the City" by The Lovin' Spoonful.
+Sell Me a God was released on CD, MC and vinyl, with the CD and MC release adding three bonus tracks, including a cover of "Summer in the City" by the Lovin' Spoonful.